postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 ## See the collection activity feed in Microsoft Power Automate

-In the activity feed you can view changes your teammates make to your Postman Collection.
-Integrating with Microsoft Power Automate enables you to connect email services like Outlook, Gmail, or a custom SMTP service.
+In the Postman activity feed you can view changes your teammates make to your Postman Collection.
+Integrating with Microsoft Power Automate enables you to send these updates to email services like Outlook, Gmail, or a custom SMTP service.
 You can also set up Twilio to text you when updates are made to your feed.

 To see the Postman Collection activity feed in Microsoft Power Automate: